kyma-project/busola/docs/extensibility/display-widgets.md

 ### Table

 Table widgets display array data as rows of a table instead of free-standing components.
 The `children` parameter defines the values used to render the columns.
-Similar to the `list` section of the Config Map, only inline widgets should be used as children.
+Similar to the `list` section of the Config Map, you should use inline widgets only as children.

 #### Example